liupeirong/web-app-api-multi-identity-provider/README.md

 6. [Add custom or non-standard scopes](IdentityServer/Config.cs#L22) that a client can [request](IdentityServer/Config.cs#L56).
 7. Implement [web api](BackendSvc/BlobstoreController.cs#L31) to access Azure Blob Storage.
 8. Follow this [Azure Lighthouse documentation](https://docs.microsoft.com/en-us/azure/lighthouse/how-to/onboard-customer) to deploy a storage account in another tenant.
-9. Implement [web api](BackendSvc/BlobstoreController.cs#L51) to access Azure Blob Storage in the target tenant you deployed with Azure Lighthouse.
+9. Implement [web api](BackendSvc/BlobstoreController.cs#L73) to access Azure Blob Storage in the target tenant you deployed with Azure Lighthouse.
+10. Implement [web api](BackendSvc/BlobstoreController.cs#L52) to access Azure Blob Storage using MSI.

 When running in localhost, IdentityService may not work in Chrome.
 But other browsers work.
 Since this just stopped working recently, it might be related to the recent [SameSite cookie change](https://blog.chromium.org/2020/02/samesite-cookie-changes-in-february.html).